Roman-Galeev/pages-source/content/post/agile-crisis.md

 tl;dr:

 	1. Agile is a mindset, and Scrum is a project management
-	2. If Scrum fails then it's wrong Scrum (no true Scrum)
+	2. If Scrum fails then it's a wrong Scrum (no true Scrum)
 	3. Imbalance of power between product owners and developers
 	4. Software development is not an assembly line (yet?)